hyperledger/fabric-ca/docs/source/clientcli.rst

       -H, --home string                    Client's home directory (default "$HOME/.fabric-ca-client") --id.affiliation string          The identity's affiliation
           --id.attrs stringSlice           A list of comma-separated attributes of the form <name>=<value> (e.g. foo=foo1,bar=bar1)
-          --id.maxenrollments int          The maximum number of times the secret can be reused to enroll (default CA's Max Enrollment)
-          --id.name string                 Unique name of the identity --id.secret string               The enrollment secret for the identity being registered --id.type string                 Type of identity being registered (e.g. 'peer, app, user') (default "client") -M, --mspdir string                  Membership Service Provider directory (default "msp") -m, --myhost string                  Hostname to include in the certificate signing request during enrollment (default "$HOSTNAME")
+          --id.maxenrollments int          The maximum number of times the secret can be reused to enroll. (default -1) --id.name string                 Unique name of the identity --id.secret string               The enrollment secret for the identity being registered --id.type string                 Type of identity being registered (e.g. 'peer, app, user') (default "user") -M, --mspdir string                  Membership Service Provider directory (default "msp") -m, --myhost string                  Hostname to include in the certificate signing request during enrollment (default "$HOSTNAME")
       -a, --revoke.aki string              AKI (Authority Key Identifier) of the certificate to be revoked